queicherius/reading-list/README.md

 # Tests

-> Some experiments, tests and a safe playground.
+> Some experiments, tests and a safe playground (eventually).